timesize/monster-oop/01-front-end-basics/oo-objects-constructors/27-28/README.md

 -  Based on our experience in class so far and your familiarity with the above object, consider the following as you read further:
 	- How many of the properties in `data` are Strings?
  	- How many of the properties are Arrays?
- 	- If there is an array, what is the array data type?
+ 	- If there is an array, what data type(s) are the elements inside?

 The `data` object is a grouping of key & value pairs (known as properties) that describe our class.